jmm288/terraform-php-app/devops-task/README.md

 I made a terraform script that uses a few simple variables, outputs and provisions an ec2-instance.

 Execution Procedure:
+Verify Assumptions and ENV Setup are complete.
 1.)
-In the provision_infra directory run: "terraform init && terraform fmt && terraform validate && terraform apply"
+In the provision_infra directory run: "terraform init && terraform fmt && terraform validate && terraform apply" 2.)
+After the infrastructure comes up, ssh into the instance and add ECS instance to ECS cluster via this command:
+"curl --proto "https" -o "/tmp/ecs-anywhere-install.sh" "https://amazon-ecs-agent.s3.amazonaws.com/ecs-anywhere-install-latest.sh" && bash /tmp/ecs-anywhere-install.sh --region "us-west-2" --cluster "my-php-app-cluster" --activation-id "1f4a002a-87a8-4643-9fdf-27e8dea77f5f" --activation-code "5IUPxZlq9759V/Fkp9Ma""

+Assumptions:
+1.)
+Aws-user must be created with corresponding AWS Access keys 2.)
+Aws-user must have ec2/ecs/ecr permissions.

+ENV Setup:
+1.)
+AWS Credentials must be exported to the ENV
+2.)
+AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY must be set in the GitHub Action repository secrets to allow GitHub Actions to push/pull.

+Considerations:
+1. ) I wanted to get the ECS Cluster to auto-recognize the ECS Instance I was creating.
+I couldn't get it to work in the amount of time I had though, I just went ahead and manually connected the instance to the cluster.

 ### Part 1 Solution Above ###

 ## Part 2: CI/CD